 The Bobber now employs the 16-inch wheel and chunky Avon Cobra tires from the Bobber Black.

 One of the most welcome updates is the dual Brembo 2-piston calipers and twin 310mm discs.
 It is a notable improvement over the original 2017 Triumph Bonneville Bobber.

 This new Bobber is going all-in with a murdered-out look, powder coating the engine, cam and sprocket covers in black.
 The instrument bezel and dial face are receiving an ebony treatment, too.

-Three color choices are offered; Jet Black and a duo of two-tone Matte Storm grey and Matte Ironstone and Cordovan Red.
-MSRP is $13,500.
+Three color choices are offered: Jet Black, Cordovan Red, and two-tone Matte Storm Grey and Matte Ironstone and Cordovan Red.
+Pricing starts at $13,150.